 Anaemia.
 Of course.
 Which leads onto...

 Nutrient deficiency.
 I have often seen a lack of nutrients, especially in teenage cases which, when corrected, solved the whole problem.
 No nutrients = no energy.
 White spots on nails?
 Just had a growth spurt?
 Puberty kicked off?
 All vulnerabilities in my experience.
 There are many nutrients tests but, effectively, I find the red blood cell minerals, Vitamin D and fatty acid levels are most key.
 If all are low, probably malabsorbing.
-Put the word 'nutrient' into the search box at the www.purehealthshop.co.uk site and have a read.
-The ONE test is quite useful as an overall checker.
-Spectracell is the best currently.
+You can see all the Nutrient Tests here.

 Then, there are the more in-depth things to check including viruses, parasites, liver and methylation issues etc, all of which you can read more about and test for on the shop site.
 Read the overviews in the relevant sections.